-For more than 50 years, the South Carolina workers’ compensation attorneys of Joye Law Firm have been helping injured individuals obtain the benefits they deserve after on-the-job accidents.
-Our legal team brings a combined 250 years-plus of legal experience to each case we handle.
-Our track record of success has been recognized with numerous awards and accolades, including the Super Lawyers designation awarded to both of our partners.
+Since 1968, the South Carolina workers’ compensation attorneys of Joye Law Firm have been helping injured individuals obtain the benefits they deserve after on-the-job accidents.
+Our legal team brings a vast amount of legal experience to each case we handle.
+Our track record of success has been recognized with numerous awards and accolades. .
+Our Managing Partner Ken Harrell was named Lawyer of the Year for Workers’ Compensation in Charleston by Best Lawyers in America in both 2015 and 2021, and the head of our workers’ compensation department, Matt Jackson, received the award in 2024.
 You can trust that our firm has the knowledge and resources necessary to pursue the results you deserve.

 Contact us for a free case review.
-A knowledgeable South Carolina workers’ compensation attorney will review your case and explain you rights for receiving treatment.
+A knowledgeable South Carolina workers’ compensation attorney will review your case and explain your rights for receiving treatment.

 For ongoing treatment for a work injury or occupational illness, your employer or its workers’ compensation insurer can require you to see a provider they choose or require you to select a provider from a list of approved providers.
 Only those providers approved by your employer or its insurer can render treatment that will be covered by workers’ compensation benefits.

 Requesting a Change in Medical Provider

 If you wish to change providers, you can contact your employer or the insurer to request a different provider.
 If you are denied a switch of providers, you can request a hearing with the South Carolina Workers’ Compensation Commission.
 You can plead your case for a change of providers to a commissioner, who may order your employer or its insurer to allow you to switch providers.